snowdrop/jester/README.md

 **Note**: paths are relative to the project where the test is located.

-Using `@LocalSource`, we don't need to previously build and/or push the container.
+Using `@LocalProject`, we don't need to previously build and/or push the container.

 ### jCloud Quarkus